andytudhope/africa/docs/essays/a-beautiful-question.md

 > Blessed are those who believe what they see.”

-So, take a look at the coat of arms designed by Niels Bohr, and I’ll leave you with the last six complementarities Wilczek bestowed upon us that night, in the hope it might lead a few weary souls somewhere closer to wisdom:
+So, take a look at the coat of arms designed by Niels Bohr, and I’ll leave you with the last six complementarities Wilczek bestowed upon us that night, in the hope it might lead a few wary souls somewhere closer to wisdom:

 1. **Reduction and Abundance**: The basic building blocks are few and profoundly simple, defined by high symmetries.
 The world of objects is infinitely various and complex.
 2. **Object and Person**: I am, and you are, a collection of subatomic particles.
 I am, and you are, a thinking person.